JonathanGawrych/up-to-speed/README.md

 n - Node version manager

 *(apm install (Atom Packages))*
-atom-color-highlight - Highlights color in files
 autocomplete-paths - Adds path autocompletion to autocomplete+
-autocomplete-plus - Display possible completions in the editor while typing
 color-picker - A Color Picker for the Atom Editor.
 Right click a color and select color picker to open it
 editorconfig - Helps developers maintain consistent coding styles between different editors
 enhanced-package-list - Adds an icon to bundled packages and fades out disabled packages in the settings view